 Drive webinar registrations with this webinar promotion Ebook.

 You've rehearsed and you're ready to host your webinar... but wait!
-There's one more thing you need to do before you go live: test your microphone and camera.
+There's one more thing you need to do before you go live: test your camera and microphone.

 Technical issues can be a webinar host’s worst nightmare.
 If your microphone or camera isn't working properly you may come off as unprofessional, your audience might miss key insights, and they might not stick for long.